 | Subscription active | Add level | Level assigned when subscription starts |

-| Subscription expired | Remove level (if enabled) | When the paid period ends |
+| Subscription expired | Remove level (if enabled) | End-of-term revoke when the paid period finishes |

 Troubleshooting